Resources

 The entire patent industry assumes someone already knows they have an invention.
 For software engineers, that assumption is almost always wrong.
 The gap is not the filing process.
 It is the discovery step.

-Read the GuideWhat Is Patent Mining?
+Read the SeriesWhat Is Patent Mining?

 Patent mining extracts hidden value from data sources, engineering teams, and codebases.
 Three definitions, the crypto mining parallel, and how AI changes the discovery step.